 Synexis is ideal for indoor spaces of any size—including retail stores, restaurants, fast food chains, university housing, professional sports facilities, corporate office buildings, hospitals, nursing homes, and film & television production lots.

-Does Synexis have data to support its efficacy claims?
+Does Synexis have data to support its effectiveness?

 How does it work to reduce the presence of microbes in air and on surfaces?

 Our DHP™ molecule has a structure similar to a water molecule.
 All microbes (like viruses and bacteria) are attracted to our DHP™ molecule just like water.
 However, unlike water molecules, hydrogen peroxide oxidizes the microbes' cell membrane and disrupts their chemical structure.

 Synexis DHP™ technology denatures critical components of the microbe’s outer cell membrane leading to its destruction.

 Liquid hydrogen peroxide, like the kind that’s sitting in a brown bottle in your medicine cabinet for cleaning cuts and scrapes, must compete with water molecules for access to these points on a microbe's cell membrane.
 DHP™ is effective at lower concentrations because it is a true gas and non-aqueous.